A Brief History of Camp Kinderland

 fieldstone foundation.
 By 19xx, only the chimney remained.

-19xx: Visiting days are no longer held every Sunday.
+1952: The last year that visiting days are held every Sunday.

 1953: No visiting day - polio epidemic, we waved to our parents from a distance.